 He continues to write book reviews and also writes a column, Zen Lawyer, for the Tacoma Pierce County Bar News.
 His agent is putting the columns together for a possible book.
 Meanwhile, you can read some of the chapters in the blog section of this site.
 Chapter 10, for example, features a crash course on one-minute meditation.

 On September 1, 2009, when Mark was serving as Chief Criminal Deputy, he was appointed as Prosecutor by an unanimous and bipartisan vote of the County Council.
 In 2010, he was elected to a four-year term.
 In 2014, he was elected to another four-year term with 96% of the vote against a write-in candidate.

-Under his leadership, the office has made the community safer with a successful Elder Abuse Unit, Gant Unit, and a High Priority Offender program, which focuses resources on career criminals.
-The office also runs progressive and innovative alternative courts for drug addiction, mental health issues, and veterans.
-His Prosecutor website is www.marklindquist.org. #ProtectingOurCommunity
+Under his leadership, the office has made the community safer with a successful Elder Abuse Unit, Gang Unit, and High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.
+The office also runs innovative alternative courts for drug addiction, mental health issues, and veterans.
+His Prosecutor website is www.marklindquist.org.

 Mark is married and lives with his wife and daughter in Tacoma.